-The Draft Noise Action Plan must at least include the information required by Annex V of the Directive and set out an approach to protect Quiet Areas.
+The Draft Noise Action Plan must at least include the information required by Annex V of the Directive and set out an approach to protecting Quiet Areas.
 In addition the Draft Noise Action Plan should include, in a separate Appendix, the specific information that was relied upon to develop the Action Plan.
-In addition, each competent authority should prepare a summary of the Draft Noise Action Plan (not exceeding 10 pages in length).

-The following is a framework setting out the information to be contained in a noise action plan.
+The following is a possible framework setting out the information to be contained within a noise action plan.
 Any items not specifically mentioned in this framework, but which are mentioned in the main body of the guidance document, the Regulations or Directive should be included.